ThorinSchmidt/Ghostbusters-cte/README.md

 ===
 ## TODO:
+* change variable names to be less generic
 * create NPC and Ghost templates
 * change Character layout slightly to accomodate GB logo and "photo"